Maddy-MM/youtube-rag-assistant/README.md

 7. Project Structure
 8. Installation & Setup
 9. How to Run
+10. Deployment Architecture
-10. System Design Decisions
+11. System Design Decisions
-11. Limitations
+12. Limitations
-12. Future Improvements
+13. Future Improvements
-13. Tech Stack
+14. Tech Stack

 ---

 ## Overview

-This project demonstrates an **end-to-end GenAI system** that combines:
+This project demonstrates an **end-to-end GenAI system** designed with a **modular and scalable architecture**, where:

-* Transcript extraction from YouTube videos
-* Semantic search using vector embeddings
-* Context-aware answer generation using LLMs
-* Backend API with FastAPI
-* Interactive UI using Streamlit
-* Containerization with Docker
+* A **FastAPI backend** handles the RAG pipeline
+* A **Streamlit frontend** provides an interactive chat interface
+* Both components can be deployed independently

-The system ensures that answers are **grounded strictly in the video content**, reducing hallucinations and improving reliability.
+The system ensures responses are **strictly grounded in the video transcript**, minimizing hallucinations.

 ---

 ## Features

 * Ask questions about any YouTube video
-* Transcript-based contextual answering (no hallucination outside context)
-* Automatic transcript extraction with fallback handling
+* Context-aware answers based only on transcript data
 * Semantic search using FAISS vector database
 * HuggingFace embeddings for efficient retrieval
 * LLM-powered answer generation
-* Clean Streamlit chat interface
+* Clean chat interface with Streamlit
-* FastAPI backend for scalable API design
+* Modular backend API design
-* Docker-ready for deployment
+* Docker-based containerization
+* Deployment-ready architecture

 ---